By Erika Haskins and Aidin Carey

 Arrival is one of the most important systems to get right every single day.
 Just as the start of a race sets the runner up for success or failure, the start of the day puts students on the path that they will follow for the rest of the day.
 A strong arrival system allows a school to establish its culture and its expectations from the moment a student enters the space.
 Students get the message loud and clear: in our school we behave a certain way, we greet each other with a certain respect, and we complete necessary tasks in a particular fashion.
 All successful schools have spent significant time thinking through every minute detail of their arrival system to make sure that it is safe, urgent, and positive.

 In doing this planning, a school must consider all of the participants in the system: students, caretakers, school staff, and transportation staff.
 A strong arrival system stipulates how, when, where, and why each group participates in the system.

-How – Students arrive at school by bus, by foot, or by being dropped off by a caretaker.
-When they arrive, they know if they are expected to join a line, wait in a certain area, or enter the school immediately.
-If they are on foot, they know how and where to cross any streets.
-If arriving by car or by school bus, they know where to exit the vehicle and how to walk to the building from the drop-off point.
-Students know how to greet members of the school community and how to conduct themselves once they join the line or enter the building.
+HOW – Students arrive at school by bus, by foot, or by car, dropped off by a caretaker.
+When they arrive they know if they are expected to join a line, wait in a certain area, or enter the school immediately If they are on foot, they know how and when to cross any streets.
+If arriving by car or by school bus, they know where to exit the vehicle an how to walk to the building from the drop-off point, Students know how to greet members of the school community and how to conduct themselves once they join the line or enter the building.

 While all social and environmental factors affecting children’s lives outside of school do not fall within our locus of control, every second of what happens upon crossing the threshold of the school can be clearly defined to support student learning and character development.